Actindo-AG/Documentation/ActindoWorkFlow/Operation/06_InsertStaticInput.md

     ![Input ports](../../Assets/Screenshots/ActindoWorkFlow/Workflows/TransitionInputPorts.png)

 2. Check the API used in the API documentation.
-To do this, select *Dev Tools > API > Select tab API* and select the API.
+To do this, select *Dev Tools > API > Select API tab* and select the API.
     The API documentation is displayed.
 On the left side, the API list is displayed.
 The middle column contains the input parameters.
-The left side shows the JSON code of the API parameters.
+The right side shows the JSON code of the API parameters.

     ![PI documentation](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowAPIDocumentation.png "[API documentation]")